codingcyclist/ha_strava/README.md

 **One additional sensor entity** will be available for every Strava activity to display Date & Title of the underlying activity.
 To map a name to an activities's GPS start location, Strava Home Assistant relies on the free API at [geocode.xyz](https://geocode.xyz).
 In the event that Strava Home Assistant cannot fetch a location name from geocode.xyz, it'll put "Paradise City" as the default location.

 Since every Strava activity gets its own virtual device, you can use the underlying sensor data in your **Dashboards and Automations**, just as you'd use any other sensor data in Home Assistant.
 To learn how to display information about your most recent Strava Activities, please reference the **UI-configuration example** below.

-### Summary Statistics (for up to 10 Strava Activities)
-The Strava Home Assistant Integration creates a **device entity** for both **Year-to-Date and All-Time** summary statistics.
-Each of these virtual device entities exposes **nine sensor entities**:
-* Moving Time
-* Distance
-* Activity Count
-...for **Ride, Run, and Swim** activities

-### Photo Carousel (for up to 100 Strava Photos)
-The Strava Home Assistant Integration creates a single **camera entity** to display a photo carousel based on **pictures from your Strava activities**.
-Up to 100 unique image URLs are buffered locally. **New image URLs** are automatically added whenever a new activity is being uploaded to Strava.
-New **photos of already existing activites** are added once every night.

 ## Installation
 ### First, set up remote access to your Home Assistant Installation